Anomaly of conserved and nonconserved axial charges in Hamiltonian lattice gauge theory: Hamiltonian

 The total Hamiltonian is given by

 with the gauge part

 and the fermion part

 The general form of the overlap Dirac operator $D$ is far from simple \cite{Creutz:2001wp}.
-In one dimension, however, there is a special property: any lattice formulation for the Dirac fermion exhibits exact chirality.
+In one dimension, however, there is a special property: the overlap fermion can be reduced to simpler lattice fermions.
 The massless overlap fermion is identical to the massless Wilson fermion~\cite{Horvath:1998gq} and to the massless staggered fermion in a non-interacting case~\cite{Hayata:2023skf}.
 This property significantly simplifies analysis.
 We adopt the Wilson-Dirac operator

 with the lattice covariant derivative

 The massless fermion Hamiltonian \eqref{eqHf} involves only on-site and nearest-neighbor hopping terms:

 where $\gamma^\mu$ are gamma matrices satisfying $(\gamma^0)^2=-(\gamma^1)^2=1$, and $\gamma^0\gamma^1=-\gamma^1\gamma^0$.